JusticeZzy/FunduSegmenter/README.md

 </div>

 #### 3.2.
 OD centre cropping
-Download the pre-trained [DUNet](https://www.sciencedirect.com/science/article/abs/pii/S0169260721000444?casa_token=19OZFuiKaQsAAAAA:3qza9yDwFd8qhnzq_73CReq3HQ5rjWV6Xv5f_6MNsBJceS_72dyjsg_pXieKBss2iLLuWl7qQJg) weight from [here]()xxxxxxxxxxxxxxxxxxxxxxxxxxx.
+Download the pre-trained [DUNet](https://www.sciencedirect.com/science/article/abs/pii/S0169260721000444?casa_token=19OZFuiKaQsAAAAA:3qza9yDwFd8qhnzq_73CReq3HQ5rjWV6Xv5f_6MNsBJceS_72dyjsg_pXieKBss2iLLuWl7qQJg) weight from [here](https://pan.baidu.com/s/1CDa2_9VAVFVrl_cl-3xVAg?pwd=dbzu).
 We pre-trained it on Drishti-GS, RIM-ONE-r3, REFUGE training, and REFUGE validation.
 DUNet is one of the baseline models.
 You can train your own weight by following the step 4.
 Alternatively, you can use any other reliable pre-trained weights to apply OD centre cropping pre-processing.

 Run ```OD_centrecrop.ipynb``` in ```offline_datasets_prepare``` to apply OD centre cropping pre-processing by the pre-trained DUNet.